locessentials/eng401-business-english-us/conclusion/course-conclusion.md

 ## Congratulations!

-**Congratulations on completing Business English II!** You have successfully navigated a comprehensive 17-week journey that has transformed you from a student of business English into a competent professional communicator equipped with specialized skills for the global business environment.
+**Congratulations on completing Business English!** You have successfully navigated a comprehensive 4-month course that has transformed you from a student of business English into a competent professional communicator equipped with specialized skills for the global business environment.

 Your completion of this course represents not just academic achievement, but the development of practical, real-world competencies that will serve you throughout your career as a translator, interpreter, or business communication specialist.